GerhardTrippen/DataSets/README.md

 # Data Sets
-Data Ses for some courses
+Data Sets for some courses